-- 4.2.19.1 Ensure all Members and their infants receive risk appropriate medical and Referral Services. - 4.2.19.2 Be responsible for inpatient hospital Claims billed on the facility claim form that include both a Cesarean Section and sterilization. - 4.2.19.3 Be responsible for the Care Management and Coordination of maternity benefits and services (i.e., Continuity of Care, transfers, and payment), as stipulated with Section 4 and Section 5 of this contract. - 4.2.19.4 Require care coordination through the gestational period according to the member's needs. - 4.2.20 Outpatient Services
+- 4.2.19.1 Ensure all Members and their infants receive risk appropriate medical and Referral Services. - 4.2.19.2 Be responsible for inpatient hospital Claims billed on the facility claim form that include both a Cesarean Section and sterilization. - 4.2.19.3 Be responsible for the Case Management and Care Coordination of maternity benefits and services (i.e., Continuity of Care, transfers, and payment), as stipulated in Section 4 and Section 5 of this contract. - 4.2.19.4 Require care coordination through the gestational period according to the Member's needs. - 4.2.19.5 Newborn Hearing Screenings